-- (1) Incorporated hereto by reference is the Helicopter Rules for Human External Cargo (HEC) that was approved on December 1, 2010 - (2) Human External Cargo (HEC). - (a) The sling/vertical suspension system (human external cargo or HEC) is a vertical system suspended from the helicopter cargo hook.
+- (a) Incorporated hereto by reference is the Helicopter Rules for Human External Cargo (HEC) that was approved on December 1, 2010. - (b) Human External Cargo (HEC) - (1) The sling/vertical suspension system (human external cargo or HEC) is a vertical system suspended from the helicopter cargo hook.
 The aircraft attaching means shall comply with all governmental requirements (e.g., 14 C.F.R.
 Part 133, Class B or D - External Load).
-For Class B & D operations the aircraft attaching means shall also comply with 14 C.F.R.
+For Class B & D operations, the aircraft attaching means shall also comply with 14 C.F.R.
 27.865 or 29.865.
-Helicopter operators involved in HEC must have an FAA approved Rotorcraft Load Combination Flight Manual (RLCFM) that includes specific approval for HEC. - (b) Helicopter operations involving HEC shall incorporate the use of a secondary safety device, in addition to the helicopter's primary attachment means, to prevent the inadvertent release of the load.
-This device shall remain jettison-able in accordance with Class B load requirements. - i.
-All lines utilized for HEC operations shall be dedicated for HEC and shall not be used for transporting cargo. - ii.
-HEC lines shall not be less than 10:1 safety ratio between the rated breaking strength and the working load. - iii.
-All harnesses utilized for helicopter HEC operations must meet the ANSI Z359.1-2007 standards for class III (full body) harnesses and must be equipped with both dorsal and sternal D rings.
+Helicopter operators involved in HEC must have an FAA approved Rotorcraft Load Combination Flight Manual (RLCFM) that includes specific approval for HEC.

+- (2) Helicopter operations involving HEC shall incorporate the use of a secondary safety device, in addition to the helicopter's primary attachment means, to prevent the inadvertent release of the load.
+This device shall remain jettisonable in accordance with Class B load requirements. - All long-lines utilized for HEC shall be procured through an authorized long-line manufacturer and adhere to all FAA and AMSE requirements and regulations: - Be constructed by an ISO9001/AS9100 organization, or an organization with demonstratively equivalent quality control processes. - 2.
+Have a life limit that does not exceed four years. - HEC lines may not be used for wire stringing or any other purpose that may damage or shock load the line.
+HEC lines and HEC systems (dual-hook systems, PSDs, etc.) may be used for cargo (e.g., ladders and blocks) provided: - The long-line and PSD or dual-hook system manufacturers permit usage of the line/system for cargo. - The cargo is within the 10:1 working load limit (WLL) of the line. - The cargo lift is concurrent with or alternating with HEC loads (e.g., supporting clipping of conductors). - The pilot can release the non-human load without moving his hands from the flying positions on the flight controls. - Cargo weight and number of personnel limitations; not to exceed the lesser of the PSD/hook load bearing capacity or 800 lbs.
+Occupancy not to exceed two persons. - ii.
+HEC lines shall not be less than 10:1 safety ratio between the rated breaking strength and the working load. - All harnesses utilized for helicopter HEC operations must meet the ANSI Z359.1-2007 standards for class III (full body) harnesses and must be equipped with both dorsal and sternal D rings. - iv.
-- iv.
 All suspension harnesses used for HEC must be adjusted to the user.
 The harness must be designed to prevent suspension trauma or equipped with an orthostatic shock relief device.
-Such devices must be deployed and used if an employee has been in suspension longer than five minutes. - (c) External platform skid operations.
+Such devices must be deployed and used if an employee has been in suspension longer than five minutes. - (3) External platform skid operations.
 If a platform system is used to transport crews or where a crew member performs work from the platform system and all aircraft attachments shall comply with applicable FAA regulations and requirements.
 All platform operations shall be conducted in accordance with the 14 C.F.R.
 Part 133, Class A External Load.
 Flight and hovering capabilities of the helicopter must not be adversely affected by the design of the platform.
 The platform must not affect the auto rotation and emergency capabilities of the helicopter.
 The platform and loads may affect the lateral and longitudinal CG weight and balance of the helicopter in flight.
-An engineered counter-balance must be used if the platform exceeds the lateral CG limits of the manufacturer's specifications for the helicopter which will ensure stability. - (3) External cargo sling loads
+An engineered counter-balance must be used if the platform exceeds the lateral CG limits of the manufacturer's specifications for the helicopter, which will ensure stability.

+(c) External cargo sling loads